MicrosoftDocs/Microsoft-MPI/MPI/mpi-alltoallw-function.md

 ## Remarks

-> **Important**
+> [!IMPORTANT]
 > To allow maximum flexibility, the displacement of blocks within the send and receive buffers is specified in bytes.

 All parameters are significant on all processes.
 The *comm* parameter must be identical on all processes.